News

 • Events

-Join us for our 11th Annual GenoFest on Friday, October 6, 2023!
+Join us for our 12th Annual GenoFest on Friday, October 4!
 This informative open house is for the UMN research community to learn about emerging trends in genomics technologies, future plans for the UMGC, and available resources and services.
 This year will include UMGC and technology presentations, lab tours, and a resource fair.
+This event is free and open to the public and hosted in CCRB on the East Bank campus.

 • News